References using BibTeX

 Missing year or date

 The year (and sometimes the date) is needed to find the reference.
-Add the year (or date) that the material were published to the entry.
+Add the year (or date) that the material was published to the entry.

 Solution: Include the key: year.